MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/arc-faqs.md

 ### Can I turn off or on ARC flows directly in the Power Automate portal?

-No, you mustn't turn off or on any ARC flows directly in the Power Automate portal.
-You must enable or disable ARC flows only from Microsoft Dataverse.
+No, don't turn off or on any ARC flows directly in the Power Automate portal.
+Only enable or disable ARC flows from Microsoft Dataverse.